-- reuse of cooling water as process water (also heat recovery) - reuse of wastewater during the mercerising process results in reduction of wastewater quantities by up to 85% and of the polluting load of NaOH and COD by 72% and 55% respectively - a separated collection and treatment of effluents from dyeing/rinsing process and reuse of hot water for rinsing allows considerable reductions of wastewater volume and the contained quantities of NaOH and COD by 62%, 53% and 88% respectively collection of dye baths and reuse on other products can save fresh water by 25% and reduce wastewater quantities by 30%
+- water reuse (e.g. reuse of final rinsing baths, dye bath reuse, use water for prewashing carpets in after-washing, counter-current flows in continuous washing); - reuse of cooling water as process water (also heat recovery); - reuse of wastewater during the mercerising process results in reduction of wastewater quantities by up to 85% and of the polluting load of NaOH and COD by 72% and 55% respectively; - a separated collection and treatment of effluents from dyeing/rinsing process and reuse of hot water for rinsing allows considerable reductions of wastewater volume and the contained quantities of NaOH and COD by 62%, 53% and 88% respectively.